wedjasouza/job-scraper-api/README.md

 # RemoteOK Job Scraper API

-A Python job scraping and search API built with Playwright, BeautifulSoup, FastAPI, SQLModel, and SQLite.
+A Python job scraping and search API built with Playwright, BeautifulSoup, FastAPI, SQLModel, and PostgreSQL.

-This project scrapes remote job listings from RemoteOK, stores them in a SQLite database, and exposes a searchable REST API.
+This project scrapes remote job listings from RemoteOK, stores them in a PostgreSQL database, and exposes a searchable REST API.

 ## Features